Located in the far northwest of Canada, Yukon has a fabled place in the country’s history.

 Perhaps most famous for the Klondike Gold Rush of the late 1890s, Yukon today is home to approximately 30,000 people, living mostly in the capital of Whitehorse.
 Its economy is composed primarily of mining and tourism.
 The territory is an ideal place to settle for individuals who value strong communities and the great outdoors.

 The Yukon Nominee Program (YNP) is the Yukon’s Provincial Nominee Program.
-Through this program, prospective immigrants with the skills and experience targeted by the territory may receive a Yukon Provincial Nomination Certificate, which will allow that foreign national to apply for Canadian permanent residence.
+Through this program, prospective immigrants with the skills and experience targeted by the territory may receive a Yukon Provincial Nomination Certificate, after which they can apply for Canadian permanent residence with the Government of Canada.

 The YNP consists of the following programs: